ansys/pyansys-dev-guide/README.rst

 Contributing
 ------------
-Feel free to contribute to this guide by creating a branch and contributing directly, or forking and submitting a PR.
-All PRs will be reviewed before merge.
+To contribute to this guide, either create a branch and contribute directly or fork and submit a pull request.
+All pull requests are reviewed before they can be merged.